Azure-Samples/communication-services-web-chat-hero/README.md

 1. Right click the `Chat` project and select Publish
 2. Create a new publish profile and select your app name, Azure subscription, resource group and etc.
 3. Before publish, add your connection string with `Edit App Service Settings`, and fill in `ResourceConnectionString` as key and connection string (copy from appsettings.json) as value

+## Building off of the sample

+If you would like to build off of this sample to add chat capabilities to your own awesome application, keep a few things in mind:

+- The sample serves a Single Page Application.
+This has a few implications.
+  - By default, the served app cannot be embedded in another frame (e.g. as a web widget).
+See ./Chat/Startup.cs for details on how to enable embedding.
+  - By default, the backend disables Cross-Origin Resource Sharing (CORS).
+If you'd like to serve the backend APIs from a different domain than the static content, you must enable (restricted) CORS.
+This can be done by configuring a middleware in the backend in ./Chat/Startup.cs, or by configuring your server framework to modify HTTP response headers.

 ## Additional Reading